 We measure our work by impact.

-Measuring impact is hard, as it is at any other organization.
+Measuring impact is hard, as it is at any other organisation.
 It’s different for every role.
 But, right now, at Salv high impact looks like this:

 - Customers are flowing through our sales funnel and are excited to work with us.